nebula-plugins/gradle-stash-plugin/README.md

 ### Extensions Provided
 These are meant to be passed in on the command line so you don't hardcode credentials in your build.gradle file, via -P<param>=<value>.

-* repo - The Stash repository
+* stashRepo - The Stash repository
-* projectName - Stash project name
+* stashProject - Stash project name
-* user - Stash user name
+* stashUser - Stash user name
-* password - Stash password
+* stashPassword - Stash password

 ### Properties that Effect the Plugin